Risk: Factions

-Risk: Factions is a downloadable video game for Xbox 360's Xbox Live Arcade service, PlayStation 3's PlayStation Network, and Windows computers through Steam.
+Risk: Factions was a downloadable video game for Xbox 360's Xbox Live Arcade service, PlayStation 3's PlayStation Network, and Windows computers through Steam.
 The game was announced on January 12, 2010 for Xbox 360, December 21, 2010 for PlayStation 3, and March 8, 2011 for Windows.
-Based on Hasbro's popular board game Risk, the game has both single player and online modes of play.
+Based on Hasbro's popular board game Risk, the game featured both single player and online modes of play.

 Gameplay

 In addition to the brand new Factions game variation, Risk: Factions also features a Classic game variation derived directly from the 2008 Risk rule set.
-Players must complete three objectives and have control of their capital to win the game.
-Alternatively, a player may defeat all the opponents to win the game as well.
+Players race to complete three objectives while retaining control of their capitals to win the game.
+Alternatively, a player may opt to have all the opponents eliminated for a domination victory.
 The game is played by 2 to 5 players, depending on the size of the map.
-For example, the classic World map is available for a 3 to 5 player game.
+For example, the classic World map is available for a 3-to-5-player game.

 The features exclusive to the Factions game variation are overkills and terrain features.
 Overkills are awarded by rolling two or three sixes.
 If a player rolls two sixes, he destroys twice as many units as he would normally.
 If a player rolls three sixes, he destroys all the opponent's units in the current battle.
-Some maps have special terrain features like the volcano, which can erupt and kill most surrounding soldiers, or the temple, which allows the player who has captured it to convert an opponent-controlled territory of his choice and all units within it to his color.
+Some maps have special terrain features like the volcano, which can erupt and kill all units but one in surrounding territories, or the temple, which allows the player controlling it to convert an opponent-controlled territory of his choice and all units within it to his color.

 The Factions game variation also includes a single player campaign, divided into 5 chapters.
-Each chapter unlocks one of the game's five playable factions.
+In each chapter, the player will get to play as one of the five factions, and completing a chapter unlocks maps for custom games and multiplayer.